…the sort of person who is full of ideas, brimming with energy and wants to spend an academic year in centrally-located Dublin residences?

 ● A background in event planning, residential supervision and/or working in a student setting is desirable

-This is a fixed term contract for the 2022-23 academic year.
-Training will begin in mid/late August 2022 with move-in date the beginning of September 2022.
-The contract will end at the end of April 2023 in line with the Big Pond academic year.
+This is a fixed term contract for the 2023-24 academic year.
+Training will begin in August 2023 with move in date the end of August 2023.
+The contract will end at the end of April 2024 in line with the Big Pond academic year.
 There is a one month probationary period.

 Applicants must possess the legal right to work in Ireland.